Jbachtiger/ci-pp5-gamer-verse-drf-api/README.md

 4. Select `pycodestyle` from the list
 5. PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside your terminal

+All python code has been validated through the PEP8 validator with some minor spacing issues raised e.g. whitespace in area they shouldn't be.
+These have all been fixed.

 ## Solved Bugs